-- (1) An inspector may require a person to provide the person's name and residential address if: - (a) the inspector finds the person committing an offence against this Act; or - (b) the inspector finds the person in circumstances that lead, or has information that leads, the inspector to reasonably suspect the person has committed an offence against this Act; or

-- (c) the inspector reasonably believes that the person may be able to assist in the investigation of an offence against this Act. - (2) When asking a person to provide his or her name and residential address, the inspector must: - (a) tell the person the reason for the requirement to provide his or her name and residential address; and - (b) warn the person that it is an offence to fail to state that name and residential address, unless the person has a reasonable excuse. - (3) If the inspector reasonably believes that the name or residential address is false, the inspector may require the person to give evidence of its correctness. - (4) A person must not, without reasonable excuse, refuse or fail to comply with a requirement under subsection (1) or (3).
+- (1) An inspector may require a person to provide the person's name and residential address if: - (a) the inspector finds the person committing an offence against this Act, or - (b) the inspector finds the person in circumstances that lead, or has information that leads, the inspector to reasonably suspect the person has committed an offence against this Act. - (2) When asking a person to provide his or her name and residential address, the inspector must: - (a) tell the person the reason for the requirement to provide their name and residential address, and - (b) warn the person that it is an offence to fail to state that name and residential address, unless the person has a reasonable excuse. - (3) If the inspector reasonably believes that the name or residential address is false, the inspector may ask the person to give evidence of its correctness.
+It is not an offence for a person to fail to give that evidence. - (4) A person must not, without reasonable excuse, refuse or fail to comply with a requirement under subsection (1).